 Watch this video sequence and learn how to ask someone if they dislike or like something and also how to respond to such a question.

 In this tutorial, we learn how to say "yes, no, maybe, & no, thank you" in Vietnamese.
 To say "yes", you will say "D_" in Vietnamese, this sounds like "yah".
 To say "no", you will say "Kh™ng".
 To say "maybe" you will say "C— Th_", which sounds like "caw tay".
 Last, to say "no thank you", you will say "D_ Kh™ng, C‡m _n".
 It's important that you listen to the audio in the video so you can get a good idea of exactly how to say each of the words.
 Break it down and practice a lot to be able to say...

-Learn how to say "six" in Arabic.
+Learn how to say the names of kitchen tools in French

 Today's word is "queue".
 This is both a verb and a noun.
 As a noun, it means a line of people waiting their turn.